New charges for two former Trump aides

 Both were charged in October with conspiracy to launder money.

-But there are no charges of collusion with Russia, the main thrust of the Justice Department investigation.
+But there are no criminal allegations of collusion with Russia, the justice department investigation's main thrust.

+A spokesman for Mr Manafort said he was innocent of the latest charges.
+Mr Gates' lawyer is yet to respond to requests for comment, Reuters reports.

+Mr Manafort resigned as chairman of the Trump campaign in August 2016 after being accused over his dealings with pro-Russian politicians in Ukraine.

 What are the new charges?

-Thursday's 32-count indictment alleges that Mr Manafort and Mr Gates conspired to hide more than $30m (£22m) in Mr Manafort's personal income from tax officials.
+Thursday's 32-count indictment alleges that the pair conspired to hide more than $30m (£22m) in Mr Manafort's personal income from tax officials.

 It also claims that Mr Gates concealed more than $3m of his own income.

-The money "flowed through" a $75m offshore account controlled by them, according to the indictment.
+The money "flowed through" a $75m offshore account controlled by them, according to the indictment filed by a federal grand jury in Alexandria, Virginia.

-It also alleges the two defendants filed tax returns to the US authorities from 2010-14 that they knew to be factually incorrect.
+It is also alleged the two defendants filed tax returns to the US authorities from 2010-14 that they knew to be factually incorrect.

-The court filing - by a federal grand jury in Alexandria, Virginia - says Mr Manafort "used his hidden overseas wealth to enjoy a lavish lifestyle in the United States", without paying taxes.

-Mr Gates is accused of using his share of the un-taxed money to pay for "personal expenses, including his mortgage, children's tuition" and re-decorating his Virginia home.
+Mr Gates is accused of using his share of the cash to pay for "personal expenses, including his mortgage, children's tuition" and re-decorating his Virginia home.

 Earlier on Thursday a court denied Mr Manafort's request to modify the terms of his house arrest.